 10 Places to Visit in Downtown St. Louis Before a Cardinals Game

-There is perhaps no better amalgamation of establishments where one can eat, drink, dance and explore before a Cardinals game than Ballpark Village—which is aptly named, seeing as the compound of restaurants, shops and bars does add up to what one would call a “village.”
+There is perhaps no better amalgamation of establishments where one can eat, drink, dance and explore before a Cardinals game than Ballpark Village—which is aptly named, seeing as the still-expanding compound of restaurants, shops and bars does add up to what one would call a “village.”
 Grab a beer and a brat before the game, listen to live music and pick up a new piece of Cardinals apparel with your favorite player’s name.

 Dubbed “St. Louis’ Original Baseball Bar,” Paddy O’s is your classic sports bar where you can grab a beer to watch the game or swing by to talk through highlights with the team’s most devoted fans.
 Located right next to the stadium, this venue has three floors, several TVs, bar eats and plenty of parking.
 It’s the perfect pre- or post-game hangout.